MARC: Multi-Label Adaptive Retrieval Contrastive Loss for Remote Sensing Images: Introduction

 There are various reported cases of CL based CBIR solutions for remote sensing \cite{huang2023sclfusion}, showing its ability to capture semantic similarity relations.
 However, most existing approaches have been developed under single-label assumptions, where each image is assumed to represent a single concept \cite{khosla2021supcon}.
 Attempts to extend CL to multi-label settings have been made \cite{zhang2024mulsupcon, huang2024similarity, audibert2024survey}, where the main challenge arises from the ambiguities in defining positive and negative pairs given the multitude of labels per sample.
 Still, they ignore category co-occurrence frequencies and class balances, thus limiting their potential.

-In this article, a multi-label extension to supervised CL is proposed, named \textit{Multi-Label Adaptive Contrastive Learning} (MACL), aiming for balanced and relationship-aware representation learning.
+In this article, a multi-label extension to supervised CL is proposed, named \textit{Multi-Label Adaptive Contrastive Learning} (MARC), aiming for balanced and relationship-aware representation learning.
 It incorporates adaptive mechanisms to adjust the learning process according to label relationships and category frequency.
-MACL supports label-aware sampling for balanced pair formation, frequency-sensitive weighting to highlight rare categories, and dynamic-temperature scaling to adjust similarity sensitivity based on semantic overlap.
-Extensive experiments on three benchmark datasets (DLRSD, ML-AID, and WHDLD), show that MACL consistently outperforms CL based baselines, effectively mitigating semantic imbalance and delivering more reliable retrieval performance in large-scale remote-sensing archives.
+MARC supports label-aware sampling for balanced pair formation, frequency-sensitive weighting to highlight rare categories, and dynamic-temperature scaling to adjust similarity sensitivity based on semantic overlap.
+Extensive experiments on three benchmark datasets (DLRSD, ML-AID, and WHDLD), show that MARC consistently outperforms CL based baselines, effectively mitigating semantic imbalance and delivering more reliable retrieval performance in large-scale remote-sensing archives.